alef-tav-calendar/alef-tav-calendar/bibliography.md

-NOTE: As this study is still preliminary research, this reference list will not be formated in APA, MLA, etc.  This reference document is also a work in progres.
+NOTE: As this study is still preliminary research, this reference list will not be formatted in APA, MLA, etc. This reference document is also a work in progress.

-Often times the video itself includes the URL on the screen from which this preliminary research information was obtained.
-I would try my best to use "Creative Commons" material from Google search filters as well as https://commons.wikimedia.org/ so as to not accidently infringe on someone's copyright material.
+Often times, the video itself includes the URL on the screen from which this preliminary research information was obtained.
+I would try my best to use "Creative Commons" material from Google search filters as well as https://commons.wikimedia.org/ to avoid accidentally infringing on someone's copyrighted material.

 ## Lexicons used are generally:
 - Brown-Driver-Briggs